uckteacher/SchoolQuiz/README.md

 SchoolQuiz
 ==========

-SchoolQuiz is a set of pretty, dynamic quizzes for elementary school student for grade 6-7-8.
+SchoolQuiz is a set of pretty, dynamic quizzes for elementary (grade 6,7 and 8) school students.

-Forked ( actually transferred ) from SchoolQuiz(https://github.com/uckhandla/SchoolQuiz).
+Forked (actually transferred) from SchoolQuiz (https://github.com/uckhandla/SchoolQuiz).